dariye/blog/_posts/a-case-for-progressive-web-applications.md

 *Disclaimer: It so happens that not only people in emerging markets suffer from poor networks.*

-Starting last year, Progressive Web Applications (PWAs) became a really hot topic all over the interweb, as you can see [here](https://addyosmani.com/blog/getting-started-with-progressive-web-apps/), [here](https://auth0.com/blog/introduction-to-progressive-apps-part-one/), [here](https://infrequently.org/2015/06/progressive-apps-escaping-tabs-without-losing-our-soul/), [here](https://www.smashingmagazine.com/2016/08/a-beginners-guide-to-progressive-web-apps/), or and [here](https://developers.google.com/web/progressive-web-apps/).
+Towards the start of 2016, Progressive Web Applications (PWAs) became a really hot topic all over the interweb, as you can see [here](https://addyosmani.com/blog/getting-started-with-progressive-web-apps/), [here](https://auth0.com/blog/introduction-to-progressive-apps-part-one/), [here](https://infrequently.org/2015/06/progressive-apps-escaping-tabs-without-losing-our-soul/), [here](https://www.smashingmagazine.com/2016/08/a-beginners-guide-to-progressive-web-apps/), or and [here](https://developers.google.com/web/progressive-web-apps/).
 Even your run of the mill [Google search](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=progressive%20web%20applications) returns a staggering amount of chatter:

 <div class="img-container full">